My morning routine

 Go with the flow

-• See challenges as opportunities - (Thomas Edison) Situations and circumstances are out of your control but how you respond to those situations is completely in your hands.
+- See challenges as opportunities - Situations and circumstances are out of your control but how you respond to those situations is completely in your hands.

 Don’t live the life of “I”

-Pursuing personal well-being is a worthwhile goal, however it can have an even greater effect if it is done with the intention of serving others and improving the overall human condition.
+Pursuing personal well-being is a worthwhile goal, however it can have an even greater effect if it is done with the goal of helping someone else.

 Find real peace

-• Zoom out of stressful situations and learn to let things go.
+- Zoom out and learn to let things go.
 Remember, at the end of the day all you are striving for is to be free (mukt) of sorrow, anxiety and fear - to be in a tranquil state of well being, so before getting into an argument or fighting over a position think whether it will lead you towards freedom (mukti).